Shom-Git/Duckietown_obect_detection/README.md

 ## Introduction to YOLO

 You Only Look Once (YOLO) is a state-of-the-art, real-time object detection system.
 Unlike traditional object detection methods that repurpose classifiers to perform detection, YOLO frames object detection as a regression problem to spatially separated bounding boxes and associated class probabilities.
 A single neural network directly predicts bounding boxes and class probabilities from full images in one evaluation.
 This end-to-end approach allows for significantly faster inference speeds, making it ideal for real-time applications.
+The current state-of-the-art implementation from Ultralytics is YOLOv8.

 ## Setting Up Your Environment with Anaconda and Ultralytics